projectcipher/cipher/guides/personal_website/README.md

     - Type
     - Save the document
     - View changes on the web
-    - You may need to refresh the tab with other IDEs → c9 supports auto-refreshing

 2. Click `Live Preview File`

-3. A window on the right side, called a `pane`, will pop up
+3. A window on the right side, called the `pane`, will pop up

-4. Click the boxed arrow icon on the right of the pane to open the webpage fullscreen
+4. Click the `boxed arrow icon` on the right of the pane to open the web page full screen

 ![Previewing the HTML file](img/previewing_html.gif)

 ## Part Five: Writing Some Code!

-1. Back to the index.html file!
+1. Back to the `index.html` file!
 Let’s write your name and a description!

     **For example:**
     ```